kubernetes/enhancements/keps/sig-node/5067-pod-generation/README.md

 * Verify that deletion of a pod causes the `metadata.generation` to be incremented by 1.
 * Issue ~500 pod updates (1 every 100ms) and verify that `metadata.generation` and `status.observedGeneration` converge to the final expected value.
 * Verify that various conditions each have `observedGeneration` populated.
+* Verify that static pods have `metadata.generation` and `observedGeneration` fields set to 1, and that they never change.

 Added tests:
 - https://github.com/kubernetes/kubernetes/blob/08ee8bde594a42bc1a222c9fd25726352a1e6049/test/e2e/node/pods.go#L422-L719